George Martin: Magical Mystery Tour, "All You Need Is Love", and Yellow Submarine (1967–1968)

-In early 1967, Brian Epstein and media producer Al Brodax signed a contract to have the Beatles provide four original songs to support an animated feature film, Yellow Submarine.
+In early 1967, Epstein and the media producer Al Brodax signed a contract to have the Beatles provide four original songs to support an animated feature film, Yellow Submarine.
 The Beatles were initially contemptuous of the project, planning to relegate only their weakest songs to the soundtrack.
-The first song recorded for the film was George Harrison's "Only a Northern Song", which was debuted during the Sgt.
-Pepper sessions but rejected for inclusion by the other band members and Martin.
-The second was "All Together Now", a children's sing-along recorded without Martin's involvement.
-The third was "It's All Too Much", also recorded without Martin in attendance.
-The final original song for the film, "Hey Bulldog", was not recorded until February 1968.

-Martin composed the film's orchestral scores, which comprised the second half of the film soundtrack.
-Martin composed these pieces while the Beatles retreated to India during the spring of 1968.
-Martin claimed to take inspiration for the score from Maurice Ravel, "the musician I admire most".
+Some, such as "All Together Now", were recorded without Martin's involvement.
+However, he did compose the film's orchestral scores, which comprises the second half of the film's soundtrack album.
+He claimed to take inspiration for the score from Maurice Ravel, "the musician I admire most".
+The Yellow Submarine film debuted on 17 July 1968 and was favourably received by critics.